 The HR Annual Performance Review Process forms were updated in July of 2022.
 The forms currently listed on the Professional Development Center's website and on the HR Forms website are up to date and should be used by all staff and faculty who supervise staff.

-The Professional Development Center (PDC)has a training module available in Canvas.
+The Professional Development Center (PDC) has a training module available in Canvas.
 This training module covers topics related to the forms, how to use them, and tips for success.
-This training is a one hour module and all who would like access should email askhr@case.edu
+This training is a one hour module and all who would like access should email askhr@case.edu.
+If you have additional questions, one-on-one support is available.
+Schedule a meeting with our career coach to address all of your specific questions.

-Additionally, the PDC’s Supervisor Training Program has several training sessions dedicated to the performance review process.
+Additionally, the PDC’s Supervisor Training Program has several training sessions dedicated to the performance review process which may be helpful.

-For information related to the annual performance review process, procedures, and the grievance process, you may view the Human Resources Annual Performance Review Process policy here
+For information related to the annual performance review process, procedures, and the grievance process, you may view the Human Resources Annual Performance Review Process policy.

 Self Assessment Questions

-The self-assessment is there to have employees reflect on their successes and challenges, to give supervisors insight into their day-to-day work, and to bring up discrepancies around expectations and performance.
+The self-assessment is there to help employees reflect on their successes and challenges, to give supervisors insight into their day-to-day work, and to bring up discrepancies around expectations and performance.

 For employees, the self-assessment should be used as a reflection tool to think about what you’re good at, what you might want to improve, and what you might want your supervisor to know about you, your role, and your performance.